 Computex '86 showcases the new Commodore Amiga, a general purpose computer with novel graphic and sound capabilities.
 It costs £2,500.
 The innovative Bizquip RICCO photocopier offers the possibility to revolutionise presentations as it can take photocopies of the screen in 8 seconds.

 The £9,000 Apple computer has the greatest potential for small business allowing them to bring out publications with typesetting, layout and printing machine capabilities.

 A hot topic of conversation at the exhibition is the recent takeover of Sinclair by Alan Sugar's Amstrad.
 It is hoped that his takeover will mean greater availability of computers at lower end of the market.

-A RTÉ News report by Joe O'Brien broadcast 8 April 1986.
+An RTÉ News report broadcast 8 April 1986.
+The reporter is Joe O'Brien.